Daniel3864/Study-AI/README.md

 # 📝 Final Note

-**StudyAlpha acts like a real AI tutor — doing more than answering questions.**
+**StudyAI acts like a real AI tutor — doing more than answering questions.**
 It thinks, plans, evaluates, adapts, and remembers.

 This system combines: